Our clients and case studies

 Our research was funded by the Motability Tenth Anniversary Trust.

 All homes in Great Britain will have a smart meter installed by 2019 and be given an in-home display (IHD) to show their energy consumption.
-Rica believes it’s crucial that these displays are easy for all consumers to use, including those who are older or have a disability.
+We believe it’s crucial that these displays are easy for all consumers to use, including those who are older or have a disability.

 Our work also led to a new requirement in the Government’s technical specification requiring new IHDs to: ‘…enable the information to be easily accessed and presented in a form that is clear and easy to understand including by consumers with impaired: Sight; Memory and learning ability; Perception and attention; or Dexterity.'

-The Government also specifically referenced the good practice guidelines on inclusive IHD design produced by Rica and published by Consumer Focus.
+The Government also specifically referenced the good practice guidelines on inclusive IHD design produced by us and published by Consumer Focus.

 It's important to ensure that older consumers can easily find good quality products that suit their needs, and that they aren't pressurised into buying.
-Rica's research includes:
+Our mystery shopping insight research has included:

-- Since 2007, we've been able to confirm that Age UK Trading's stairlifts, mobility scooters, specialist beds and bathing aids trading partners are doing a good job and treating customers well.
+- since 2007, confirming Age UK Trading's stairlifts, mobility scooters, specialist beds and bathing aids trading partners are doing a good job and treating customers well.

-- Rica’s research has included hundreds of home visit and telephone investigations.
+- carrying out hundreds of home visit and telephone investigations.
 Our trained panel members reported on their experiences of contacting the companies, the sales visit, the information provided by the companies and any follow up.